rizwanhatimali/InfraAndProcessAutomation/Infrastructure/README.md

 # Infrastructure

 This folder contains yaml scripts to create CICD pipelines to setup application infrastructure on Azure.
-It is customized as per requirement of a sample Application "MyApp".
+It is customized as per requirement of a sample Applications (SampleFUnctionApp and Weather API) placed in "Apps" folder.